-- A. The Council considers that the purpose built Private Rented Sector (PRS) development model does not have a role in meeting identified housing need in Islington.
-Proposals for purpose built (PRS) development will not be permitted unless they comply with all of the following criteria: - (i) There will be no adverse impacts on local amenity; - (ii) On-site genuinely affordable housing is provided in line with policy H3.Affordable Private Rent (APR) is not considered to be an acceptable affordable housing tenure; - (iii) High quality housing is provided in line with policy H4.
-All units must be selfcontained and let separately; - (iv) The PRS units are held under a covenant for the lifetime of the building, generally no less than 50 years.
-The covenant will be strictly enforced and must not allow any provision for general market sale of any units (either individually or as a group of units), for the length of the covenant period; - (v) A clawback mechanism is put in place to ensure that the maximum amount of affordable housing is provided on-site where the covenant is broken (notwithstanding criterion iv); - (vi) Unified management and unified ownership of the development is guaranteed throughout the covenant period;

-- (vii) Longer tenancies (three years or more) are available to all tenants.
+- A. Proposals for purpose built Private Rented Sector(PRS) development will be permitted where they comply with all of the following criteria: - (i) There will be no adverse impacts on local amenity; - (ii) Affordable housing is provided in line with Policy H3; - (iii) High quality housing is provided in line with Policy H4.
+All units must be self-contained and let separately; - (iv) The PRS units are held under a covenant for the lifetime of the building, generally no less than 15 years.
+The covenant will be strictly enforced and must not allow any provision for general market sale of any units (either individually or as a group of units), for the length of the covenant period; - (v) A clawback mechanism is put in place to ensure that the maximum amount of affordable housing is provided on-site where the covenant is broken (notwithstanding criterion iv); - (vi) Unified management and unified ownership, including partnerships, of the development is guaranteed throughout the covenant period; - (vii) Longer tenancies (three years or more) are available to all tenants.
 The tenancy process should give security to the renter, with appropriate break clauses and transparency on rent increases enshrined in the tenancy agreement.
-Upfront fees during the letting process must not be charged, except for security deposits and upfront rent payments. - 3.137 For the purposes of policy H11, Purpose Built Private Rented Sector development (commonly known as 'Build to Rent') relates to a specific business model where non-owner-occupied self-contained dwellings are built with the intention of being rented out (rather than sold) from the outset23.
-These developments often claim to have 'distinct economics' due to the fact that they are rented not sold, which in turn is used as an argument for a more flexible approach to policy requirements including provision of affordable housing. - 3.138The schemes are intended for institutional investors as a means to increase housing supply through varying the housing product mix and stimulating a faster delivery rate.
-Both the Government and Mayor have supported provision of more private rented homes and a more positive approach in enabling purpose-built PRS to contribute to the achievement of housing targets. - 3.139However, there is little evidence to suggest that the reasons which underpin regional and national policy support for purpose built private rent exist in Islington.
-Therefore, this form of housing would not be the best use of the limited land available in the borough, and is inconsistent with the strategic aims of the Local Plan.
-There is no evidence of significant medium to long-term issues of housing delivery in the borough, nor is there evidence of issues of poor absorption rates.
-Sales values are strong; with no shortage of investors but there is a shortage of land.
-In other words, the purpose built PRS development model has been invented to solve problems which do not exist in Islington.
-In addition, the private rented market in Islington is very strong and the borough has a high proportion of private rented accommodation in terms of overall housing stock. - 3.140 As set out in Policy H3, APR at high percentages of market rent will also not be acceptable as part of any 'Build to Rent' development, as they would not contribute toward meeting identified housing need and would validate the perception that 'Build to Rent' is a wasted opportunity for conventional housing which could provide more priority affordable tenures such as social rent. - 3.141Purpose built PRS must provide genuinely affordable housing in line with policy H3, including the required tenure mix which prioritises social rented accommodation.
-The purpose built PRS business model is not an acceptable excuse for not meeting these policy requirements; for example, PRS schemes can be designed with separate cores to allow for delivery of social rented accommodation.
-Purpose built PRS developments which do not provide the required proportion and tenure split of affordable housing will be refused. - 3.142In addition, developers must enter into a covenant to ensure that PRS schemes commit to provide rental accommodation for the lifetime of the building, during which period no sales out of the covenant will be allowed.
-In exceptional circumstances, where it is agreed that sale out of the covenant can take place, this will only be suitable where it involves sale of all PRS units.
-Such a break in the covenant will trigger a clawback mechanism requiring the maximum reasonable amount of affordable housing, in line with the Local Plan affordable housing requirements.
-The clawback must provide for provision on-site by identifying specific units that will be converted to genuinely affordable housing, which reflects the tenure split set out in policy H3, particularly social rented housing.
-Provision of clawback through financial contributions is generally not acceptable.
+The tenant should be able to end the tenancy with a month's notice any time after the first six months.
+Upfront fees during the letting process must not be charged, except for security deposits and upfront rent payments. - 3.130 For the purposes of Policy H11, Purpose Built Private Rented Sector development (commonly known as 'Build to Rent') relates to a specific business model where non-owner-occupied self-contained dwellings are built with the intention of being rented out (rather than sold) from the outset22.
+These developments often claim to have 'distinct economics' due to the fact that they are rented not sold, which in turn is used as an argument for a more flexible approach to policy requirements including provision of affordable housing. - 3.131 The schemes are intended for institutional investors as a means to increase housing supply through varying the housing product mix and stimulating a faster delivery rate.
+Both the Government and Mayor have supported provision of more private rented homes and a more positive approach in enabling purpose-built PRS to contribute to the achievement of housing targets.

-23 Policy H11 does not aim to restrict market housing being rented privately; it aims to prevent a specific business model (purpose built PRS) being used to undermine affordable housing and other policy requirements.
+22 Policy H11 does not aim to restrict market housing being rented privately; it aims to prevent a specific business model (purpose built PRS) being used to undermine affordable housing and other policy requirements.
 To clarify, the Council has no issue with the market element of a scheme being rented privately, and are not seeking to restrict this.